Tips for Growing Raspberries in Alberta

 Best Soil to Grow Raspberries In

 Raspberries benefit from rich soil that has had compost added to it as they require high nitrogen levels for maximum fruit production.
 A perfect soil PH for raspberry plants is slightly acidic PH, from 5.5 - 6.5.
 Adding fresh compost to your raspberries each spring will aid in keeping berry production at its best.
 If you don't have easy access to a good compost, another option is fertilizing the plants with a 10-10-10 when the snow melts and again in mid May.

 Prior to planting your new raspberry plants, soak roots in water for one hour.
 Avoid placing roots in the sun or wind while transplanting to protect them from drying out.
-Water plants soon after planting to fill in air pockets.
+Water raspberry plants soon after planting to fill in air pockets.
 If plants are taller than 9 inches, trim cane down to a 9 inch height to promote good root growth.
-Place plants 12 inches apart with rows 3 meters apart for easy picking.
+Spacing for raspberry plants should be 12 inches apart with rows 3 meters apart for easy picking.